Our law firm helps clients sickened in outbreaks of illness caused by Listeria monocytogenes, a dangerous, foodborne

 If you were sickened in 2015 or 2014, you may still have time to file a lawsuit.

-Because animals may carry it in their intestines without becoming sick, Listeria sometimes spreads to meat and dairy products.
+Because animals may carry it in their intestines without becoming sick, this pathogen sometimes spreads to meat and dairy products.
 Although the bacteria are killed through cooking and other heating methods used to produce ready-to-eat foods such as pasteurization, some ready-to-eat foods become contaminated after processing.
 This kind of contamination can take place in the processing plant or on the road from the processor to your plate.

 Outbreaks of illness are most commonly associated with ready-to-eat meat foods, including hot dogs, luncheon meats, cold cuts, fermented or dry sausage, and other deli-style meat and poultry.
 Soft cheeses are another common source of outbreaks.

-If you or a loved one has been diagnosed with listeriosis, you can contact our lawyers for a free consultation about a lawsuit for compensation for medical expenses, lost income, pain and suffering, and other damages.
+If you or a loved one has been sickened, you can contact our lawyers for a free consultation about a Listeria lawsuit for compensation for medical expenses, lost income, pain and suffering, and other damages.

 Attorney Fred Pritzker and his team are some of the few lawyers in the U.S. who practice extensively in the area of foodborne illness litigation.
 They have won millions for their clients and been quoted by The New York Times, CNN, Associated Press and others.
 Fred has spoken at Harvard Law School, Cornell and other venues about food safety.
 We file individual suits to get the best compensation for our clients with personal injury and wrongful death claims.